 2.1 There is a range of sanctions or actions which AFSA Regulation and Enforcement (R&E) staff, as delegates of the Inspector-General, can take when breaches of duty or non-compliance are considered to have occurred.
 Possible sanctions/actions include:

 a. education—making administrators aware, both individually and collectively, of problem areas and the correct practice or law

 b. individual counselling—by far the most effective means of achieving timely remedial action

-c. changing the risk classification of an administrator.
-This will lead to a more in-depth annual inspection
+c. changing the risk profile of an administrator.
+This will lead to a more in-depth inspections

 d. formal investigation and reporting under section 12 of the Act.
 Such reports may be supplied to creditors, police and other regulatory or disciplinary bodies such as CAANZ, CPA or Law Councils and Societies